 The Truckee Meadows Regional Stormwater Quality Management Program is a comprehensive program comprised of efforts by the governments of Reno, Sparks and Washoe County, together with private citizens, to reduce the pollution associated with urban runoff in the Truckee Meadows.
-This program is required by the National Pollutant Discharge Elimination System (NPDES) permit issued jointly to the Cities of Reno and Sparks, Washoe County, and the Nevada Department of Transportation on January 14, 2000.
-The Truckee Meadows Interlocal Stormwater Committee has been working to develop the program through a series of public workshops.
-The program will include the following required program elements:
+This program is required by the National Pollutant Discharge Elimination System (NPDES) permit issued jointly to the Cities of Reno and Sparks and Washoe County on May 29, 2010.
+The Truckee Meadows Interlocal Stormwater Committee developed the program through a series of public workshops.
+The program includes the following required program elements:

 - Intergovernmental Coordination

 - Structural Controls

 - Construction Site Discharge

 The goal of this program element is to establish clear roles and responsibilities among the local jurisdictions for program development and implementation and to establish the relationship of the local program to the state program.
 The City of Reno, City of Sparks, and Washoe County entered into a formal agreement for program development and implementation.